Gamma Knife® Radiosurgery, Radiation, and Side Effects

 With no surgical incision required, Gamma Knife radiosurgery is especially useful when conventional surgical procedures pose a high risk for patients.

 Pioneers in Gamma Knife Treatment

 UPMC installed the first North American Gamma Knife in 1987 and subsequently introduced and pioneered each succeeding generation of technological improvement.
-Over its 25-year history at UPMC, Gamma Knife radiosurgery has proved effective for nearly 12,500 patients with:
+Over its 25-year history at UPMC, Gamma Knife radiosurgery has proved effective for more than 13,700 patients with:

 - Benign or malignant brain tumors

 - Vascular malformations

 - Other functional problems